 How is laparoscopic surgery performed?

-A laparoscopy is a form of surgery that involves fewer cuts than you would think.
-The laparoscope, a slender instrument with a tiny video camera and light on the end, giving the procedure its name.
+A laparoscopy is a type of surgery that requires fewer incisions than you might expect.
+The method is named after the laparoscope, a slender tool with a tiny video camera and light on the end.

-Now that you know how the surgery is performed let us understand its benefits.
+Now that you know how the operation is done, let's look at the advantages.